-Lux and Strata are registered trademarks and SecurityGuard is a trademark of Phenomenex.
-Agilent is a registered trademark of Ágilent Technologies.
+Lux is a registered trademark and Strata-X, SecurityGuard. and Giga are trademarks of Phenomenex.
+Agilent is a registered trademark of Agilent Technologies.
 QTRAP and Analyst are registered trademarks and API 4000 is a trademark of AB SCIEX Pte.
 Ltd. AB SCIEX is being used under license.

 Strata-X is patented by Phenomenex, Inc. U.S. Patent No. 7,119,145 SecurityGuard is patented by Phenomenex.
-U.S. Patent No. 6,162,362 Caution: this patent only applies to the analytical-sized guard cartridge holder, and does not apply to SemiPrep, PREP or ULTRA holders, or to any
+U.S. Patent No. 6,162,362 Caution: this patent only applies to the analytical-sized guard cartridge holder, and does not apply to SemiPrep, PREP or ULTRA holders, or to any cartridges.